 A more recent innovation, lumineers are ultra-thin veneers made using a special type of porcelain.
 They share the same strength and durability of porcelain but at less than half the thickness.
 This gives them a slightly more natural appearance, without having to remove enamel from the tooth surface for the procedure.
 This means that lumineers are fully reversible, allowing you to go back to your original teeth if you so desire.
 They are usually the most expensive option.

 Each option has its pros and cons, and it can be a difficult decision to make.
-If you are considering porcelain veneers or other cosmetic dentistry work, give us a call at Birmingham Dental Center, based in Birmingham, Michigan.
+If you are considering porcelain veneers in Birmingham, MI or other cosmetic dentistry work, give us a call at Birmingham Dental Center.
 We will be delighted to help you transform your smile.